Nexmo/nexmo-developer/_tutorials/client-sdk-ios-in-app-messaging.md

 ### Send an attachment message

-Use the conversation object to send attachments.
-The following example shows how to send it in a conversation:
+You can use the conversation object to send attachments.
+The following example shows how to send an attachment in a conversation:

 ```objective-c
 [conversation sendAttachmentOfType:NXMAttachmentTypeImage WithName:filename data:data completion:^(NSError * _Nullable error) {